 Specific Database Design Concepts

 One of the most common types of database design is the relational database.
 This database can either be distributed or centralized.
-If it is a distributed database model, then the information is stored across multiple sites.
-It’s then accessed when needed.
-A centralized database model is when all of the information is stored in one central location and only accessed from this central location.
+Specifically, if it is a distributed database model, then the information is stored across multiple sites.
+The data is then accessed when needed.
+On the other hand, there is a centralized database model, which is utilized when all information is stored and accessed from one central location.

 There are also two other concepts that drive database design: logical and physical.

 - Logical: how the information is presented in a human-readable format and what rules govern this.

 - Physical: the way that information is stored, such as in the cloud.

 The cloud is one of the biggest changes in database design.
 As cloud computing has grown, cloud databases have also increased.
 In fact, majority of information today is stored in one or more cloud-based locations, and is accessed as needed.

 In this database design model, information is stored into containers that are generally defined by rows, tables, and columns.
 One row is called a database record.
 Every column is one aspect of that record.
 As previously mentioned, relational database is one of the most common types of databases.
 Oracle and Amazon Aurora are examples of relational databases.

 For instance, consider the use case for a sporting organization.
 Each record contains three columns — the name of a player, his or her age, and the school that he or she attends.
 Next, when a player joins the organization, the database creates a record that contains these three columns of data.

 When administrators want to look up the profile of a specific player, they can look up his or her name.
 They can list the name of every player who attends a specific high school, or every player of a specific age range.
 For these filters, the relational database can manipulate and present records.